 3. the notification method within the "notifMethod" ("EVENT_DETECTION" or "PERIODIC), as applicable for the indicated QoS monitoring within the "qosMonParamType" attribute;

-NOTE 2: When the "reqQosMonParams" attribute indicates UL and/or DL congestion information, the "notifMethod" attribute can only indicate "EVENT_DETECTION".
+NOTE 2: When the "reqQosMonParams" attribute indicates UL/DL congestion information, and/or UL/DL available bitrate, the "notifMethod" attribute can only indicate "EVENT_DETECTION".

 4. when the "notifMethod" attribute is set to the value "PERIODIC", the periodic time for reporting and the maximum period with no QoS measurement results reported within the "repPeriod" attribute; and